 - Develop employee work schedules.

-Qualities of a Broadcast Technician
+Broadcast Technician Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.